 Best to put a little more of that amazing local cuisine into the system, and this only requires a walk across the yard to The White House Cafe, a charismatic food cart with an unexpected pizza menu.
 More traditional food options are available as well for the less adventurous diner and any hungry Fruit Looper will be pleasantly satisfied.

-We’ve heard good things about Marchesi Vineyards and Winery just outside of Hood River and are eager to get a behind the scenes look at the winemaking process.
+We’ve heard good things about Marchesi Vineyards just outside of Hood River and are eager to get a behind the scenes look at the winemaking process.
 We find Franco Marchesi himself in a Hobbit-sized wine cellar, and he greets us with a pre-release sample of their newest wines straight from the barrel.
 There is something about a seasoned Italian pulling wine directly from an aged wooden barrel that makes it taste special.
 Franco gives us a tour of the winemaking facility, where the crush is on and grapes are beginning the process of transformation into the perfect glass of wine, which we enjoy out on the sun-dappled patio along with a generous compliment of hors d’oeuvres.
 If it weren’t for Mt.
 Hood beaming in the background, the moment could be mistaken for an afternoon in Tuscany.

 A nightcap in front of a roaring fire is an ideal way to finish the day and All Seasons Vacation Rentals has set us up with Chalet Chocolat, an impressive and spacious home in Government Camp.
 Perhaps tomorrow we’ll work off a few of those calories, but for now, we are quite content to relax into the bliss of having tasted and sampled our way through the Hood River Valley.